eclab/grains/dave/README.md

   Unfortunately IN 3 is not reliable as a MIDI transmitter, and two output serial ports (DIGITAL OUT, AUDIO IN) are too slow, sometimes resulting in stuck notes.

-- INTERNAL CLOCK MODE.
-This is similar to USB Clock Mode but takes MIDI Input from DIGITAL IN rather than USB.
+- INTERNAL TRIGGER MODE.
+This takes three different MIDI notes, notionally from a WonkyStuff MB/1, and generates drum triggers, similar to a WonkyStuff MTR/8.
 It's not been tested yet.

 ## About the Pot CCs